tdilauro/Simplified-wiki/Resources.md

 About 45,000 free texts.

-* Do we already have a mirror set up?
-If not, let's set one up.
+* Let's set up our own mirror of the ePub documents.
 * How many books do we check out through Overdrive that we could replace with Gutenberg?
 * Are there changes we could make to the default epubs that would improve user experience?
 Doing some manual work on the top 100 books would be worth it.